httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 intermediaries to start forwarding the message downstream before the entire message is received.

+The Incremental header field is defined as a structured field
-This header field has just one valid value of type Boolean: "?1".
+{{STRUCTURED-FIELDS}} of type Item.
+There is just one valid value, which is of type Boolean: "?1".

 ~~~
 Incremental = ?1
 ~~~

-Upon receiving a header section that includes the Incremental header field, HTTP intermediaries SHOULD NOT buffer the entire message before forwarding it.
+Upon receiving a header section that includes an Incremental header field with a true value, HTTP intermediaries SHOULD NOT buffer the entire message before forwarding it.
 Instead, intermediaries SHOULD transmit the header section downstream and continuously forward the bytes of the message body as they arrive.

 The Incremental HTTP header field applies to each HTTP message.
 Therefore, if both the HTTP request and response need to be forwarded incrementally, the